-Marie Christine Kohler Fellows @ WID are senior graduate or professional students selected on the strength of their commitment and abilities to contribute to interdisciplinary thought.
-Kohler Fellows work and collaborate within WID, connecting graduate students across campus through a range of stimulating events.
+Marie Christine Kohler Fellows @ WID are graduate or professional students selected on the strength of their commitment and abilities to contribute to interdisciplinary thought.
+Kohler Fellows work and collaborate within WID, connecting graduate students across campus through a range of stimulating projects and events.

 The Kohler Fellows Program is supported by the Kohler Foundation and the UW–Madison Graduate School.